-The title for this article (it was “Demographics of death”) has been changed to “Many elderly – few children to care for them”.
-The problem and its consequence discussed in the article remain unchanged, but the title should perhaps have been “Demographics of death of families and nations.”
+The title for this article is now “Many elderly – too few children to care for them” (it was “Demographics of death”).
+The problem and its consequence discussed in the article remain unchanged, but the title should perhaps be “Demographics of death of families and nations.”

 India has few and insufficient social safety nets, but it relies, at least ostensibly, on children in families to care for their many elderly parents and grandparents.
 That obligation to care is embedded in and backed up by Indian laws.
-Opposing that noble institution to care for the ever-increasingly too many elderly, is India increasingly totalitarian feminist regime, trying its best to liberate Indian women from the slavery of the family.
+India’s increasingly totalitarian feminist regime, in trying its best to liberate Indian women from the slavery of the family, works contrary to the noble aim of having children provide care and comfort for the ever-increasing population sector of the elderly.

 Many elderly + few children, add up to a shrinking Schneider clan